-Feeding America defines a short-term lease as any lease arrangement with an original lease term of twelve months or less that does not include an option to purchase the underlying asset.
+Feeding America defines a short-term lease as any lease arrangement with an original lease term of 12 months or less that does not include an option to purchase the underlying asset.
 Feeding America has made a policy election to not recognize ROU assets and lease liabilities for short-term leases.
 As a result, short-term lease payments are recognized as expense on a straight-line basis over the lease term, and variable lease payments are recognized in the period in which the obligation is incurred.

-For lease arrangements with lease and non-lease components, Feeding America has made a policy election to account for lease and non-lease components, separately, for all classes of assets.
+For lease arrangements with lease and nonlease components, Feeding America has made a policy election to account for lease and nonlease components, as a single lease component, for all classes of assets.

 Certain of Feeding America's leases also include variable lease costs.
-These variable payments typically represent additional services transferred to Feeding America, such as overage charges for related services and these are recorded as an expense in the period incurred.
+These variable payments typically represent additional services transferred to Feeding America, such as overage charges for related services, and these are recorded as an expense in the period incurred.
 Feeding America's lease agreements do not contain any residual value guarantees or restrictive covenants.

-Donated goods and services: Feeding America reports the fair value of donated food over which it has control (i.e., variance power) as public support, without donor restrictions, and immediately thereafter, as expense when donated to the network.
+Contributions of nonfinancial assets: Feeding America reports the fair value of donated food over which it has control (i.e., variance power) as public support, without donor restrictions and, immediately thereafter, as expense when donated to the network.
 Other donated goods and services meeting recognition criteria under U.S. GAAP are also recorded as public support and as expense, based on estimated fair values.
-Feeding America did not monetize any contributed nonfinancial assets and unless otherwise noted, contributed nonfinancial assets did not have donor restrictions.
+Feeding America did not monetize any contributed nonfinancial assets and, unless otherwise noted, contributed nonfinancial assets did not have donor restrictions.